PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ## Summary

-In this series of tutorials, we've covered a lot of concepts both relating to the implementation of the GameSparks real-time services, and multiplayer networking in general.
+In this series of tutorials, we've covered a lot of concepts relating both to the implementation of the GameSparks real-time services and relating to multiplayer networking in general.

 In the [next tutorial](/Tutorials/Real-Time Services/Clock Synchronization and Network Programming.md), we're going to look at some more tips and tricks as well as important paradigms used in multiplayer network programming.